Janet Wanja

 Wanja went to Mukumu Girls High School.
-She has played for Kenya Commercial Bank and Kenya Pipeline.
+She played for Kenya Commercial Bank and Kenya Pipeline.

-In 2007 under there then coach Sammy Kirongo led Kenya's national side to its seventh victory at the Women's African Volleyball Championship in the final against Algeria.
+In 2007, under their then coach Sammy Kirongo, she led Kenya's national side to its seventh victory at the Women's African Volleyball Championship in the final against Algeria.
 The Kenyan team included Wanja and she was judged the "best setter".
 Dorcas Ndasaba was judged "best player" after she gained the final point to deliver Kenya's victory in straight sets.

 In 2015 Brackcides Agala was the captain of the national team and Wanja assisted her.
 The team announced that they refused to play for the 2015 FIVB World Grand Prix in Canberra after several victories.
 The players were annoyed that they had not been paid allowances that had been promised by the Kenya Volleyball Federation.
 The boycott was successful and the team played and won against Peru.
-However, the KVF were not pleased and when the team's were announced for the 2016 Summer Olympics neither Brackcides Agala or Janet Wanja were asked to the qualifying matches.
+However, the KVF were not pleased and when the teams were announced for the 2016 Summer Olympics neither Brackcides Agala nor Janet Wanja were asked to the qualifying matches.

 In 2017 Wanja was in the Kenya Pipeline team in Cairo as they contested the Women's Africa Club Volleyball Championship.

+Wanja was diagnosed with gallbladder cancer, and died on 26 December 2024, at the age of 40.